 More Kiwis getting emergency message

-Almost twice as many people received the test Civil Defence emergency alert to their mobile phone at its last test – meaning more New Zealanders than ever are capable of getting a heads-up in an emergency.
+This meant more New Zealanders than ever were capable of getting a heads-up in an emergency.

 Waikato Civil Defence Emergency Management Public Information Manager Drew Mehrtens says word of mouth is vital in spreading the warning people receive.
 "If you're one of the people who receives a warning, please don't assume those around you know about it and pass on the information you have received in your alert message.
 Especially remember your family and anyone you know who may not yet receive these messages ."

 Other vital emergency information channels – such as radio, TV, online and social media – mean New Zealand has robust arrangements for informing people about emergencies.